 Take the time to push buttons, read all the different settings available and play around a little with the machine.
 This will ensure that you don’t get caught mid-workout with the desire to amp things up, or worse, slow it down for goodness sakes, and can’t figure out which button to push.

-You should definitely know which buttons increase and decrease the speed, resistance and incline as well as how to turn it on, that should be a no-brainer.
+You should know which buttons increase and decrease the speed, resistance and incline as well as how to turn it on, that should be a no-brainer.

 [Step 2] Carefully Get On The Elliptical